 Why we picked the Nest Learning Thermostat:

 We really like the Nest Learning Thermostat because of its learning capabilities.
 After you install the device and set the temperature you like, the thermostat does the rest.
 Nest takes note of how you move around your house throughout the week, adjusting the various temperature settings according to the time of day and your habits.
-With the third-generation model, a new set of sensors called Farsight make this even more accurate.
+With the third-generation model, a new set of sensors called Farsight makes this even more accurate.

 Farsight detects when you enter a room or walk past it up to five meters away, a significant improvement over earlier models.
 Additionally, up to 10 additional sensors can monitor temperatures in other rooms, further optimizing your heating and cooling.
 You can monitor temperature from a much farther distance thanks to a 3.25-inch screen, a half-inch bigger than previous models.